barhoring/jamstack-intro/README.md

 - Create a "hello world" function
 - Create a `netlify.toml` to identify the functions directory
 - Use `netlify dev` to run it locally
+- Go to http://localhost:8888/.netlify/functions/hello to invoke your function
-- Write a redirect to change the URL
+- Write a redirect to change the URL.
+NowtThis short link works http://localhost:8888/api/hello
 - Deploy and see it working live

 #### Create an accessible form using React